rfso/Make-me-shorter/README.md

 #  Make me shorter (Url Shortener)

-⚠️WARNING⚠️ The API that I've decided to use doesn't work well sometimes.
+⚠️⚠️WARNING⚠️⚠️ The API that I've decided to use is DEAD.
 I'm searching for a new one.

 ##  Full Access